SimonFermor/perusals-with-arthur/_posts/2015-05-28-plurality.markdown

 ----------
 1. The fact or state of being plural.
 "some languages add an extra syllable to mark plurality"
 2. The number of votes cast for a candidate who receives more than any other but does not receive an absolute majority.
+(US)

 Quote:
 --------